-\checkmark FM03b: Southee Circle Drainage Upgrade (DU2) Description Aim: To reduce flood affectation in the Southee Circle Area in a 5% AEP event.
+V FM03b: Southee Circle Drainage Upgrade (DU2) Description Aim: To reduce flood affectation in the Southee Circle Area in a 5% AEP event.
 Involves addition of a new pipe between Parker Street and Hovell Street (Along Francis Street).
 Benefits Reduces flooding in the Southee Circle in a 5% AEP event.
 Concerns High economic cost and technical complexity.
 Acquisition of funding for implementation would be difficult.
 Damage to other services.
 Cost Estimated Capital Cost of \$1.19M, Estimated Annual Maintenance of \$5,000 per annum.
-B/C 0.44 Reduction in AAD \$53,300 Outcome This option is recommended for further consideration through a separate feasibility and concept design investigation.
+B/C 0.44 Reduction in AAD \$53,300 Outcome This option is recommended for further consideration through a separate feasibility and concept design investigation, to be considered in conjunction with regular maintenance of the already existing council drainage infrastructure.
 Given the low B/C, Council may need to seek funding from alternative stormwater or disaster funding programs rather than through the NSW Government's Floodplain Management Program funding.